List on Bids44 →

 Essential Checks

-1. Check all joints — push and pull on chair backs and table legs from different angles.
-Any creaking, movement, or excessive wobble indicates weak joints that will need repair.
+1. Check all joints — push and pull on chair legs, table legs, and connecting rails from different angles.
+Creaking, excessive movement, or visible gaps indicate weak joints.

-3. Check for termite damage — look for tiny holes, fine sawdust-like powder (frass) around joints and legs, or hollow-sounding spots, especially on undersides and corners.
+3. Check for termite damage — look carefully for tiny pinholes, fine sawdust-like powder (frass) around joints or under the table/chairs.
+Tap hollow-sounding spots.

-5. Check for water damage — look for warped table surfaces, white rings, swollen edges on engineered wood, or any discolouration that indicates moisture exposure.
+5. Check for water damage — look for warped surfaces, white rings, or swollen areas, especially on table legs or the underside of the tabletop.
+This is critical for engineered wood.

-6. Verify dimensions with measuring tape — measure the table’s length, width, and height.
-Crucially, measure your doorways and staircase width too, to ensure it fits.
+6. Verify dimensions with measuring tape — confirm the table and chair dimensions.
+Also, measure your doorways and staircase width to ensure it fits during transport.

 Insider Checks